flux-agi/flux-agi.github.io/docs/overview/roadmap.md

 The path described here turned out to be evolutionarily correct, which makes it quite stable and methodical.
 Each point will give us the technology to create very useful and in-demand products, as well as expand our knowledge about the nervous system and about ourselves.

-## Morale of AGI
+## "Moral values" of AGI
-We need to be very careful on the value systems of AI, that serves as a morale, and does not let it use its creative finding to do direct or collateral, intended or unintended harm.
-Every decision is basically a transition from one state to another.
-Every decision should:
+We need to be very careful about the value systems of AI and not let it use its creative potential to do direct or collateral, intended or unintended harm.
+Every decision AI makes is basically a transition from one state to another.
+Every transition should:

-First is the individual-group scale:
+Individual-group scale:
 * Improves the state of individual
-* Improves the state of group.
+* Improves the state of the group.
-* Improves the state of the organics.
+* Improves the state of the organic life.

-Another one is certainty-uncertainty scale:
+Certainty-uncertainty scale:
-There is also a time Factor.
-So the solution should fit all the vectors, and work for most timescales, preferably for the current, but without digrading in the past.
+There is also a time factor.
+So the solution should fit all the vectors and work for most timescales, preferably for the current one, but without digressing in the past.
-The is also a certanty and risk factor, meaning whether it can be risky or not.
+There is also a certainty and a risk factor, meaning whether it can be risky or not.

-Another one is the minimal-radical scale:
+Minimal-radical scale:
 This evaluation happens as a part of the thinking process, until eventually it finds a solution.

 ## Future FLUX technology goals
-* Optmizing engine performance by using WebGPU and WebAssembly.
+* Using WebGPU and WebAssembly to improve engine performance.
-* RTC protocol for efficient interdevice networks
+* RTC protocol for effective device-to-device communications
-* Planetron - neuronal cloud-computing platform, joining all the developers in a single interconnected neural network
+* platform for neuronal cloud computing that unites all the clients into a single, interconnected neural network.
-* Neuromorphic computing.
-Prototyping analog hardware to move on an integrated scheme
+* Neuromorphic hardware implementation